LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 There are two console applications provide in the solution.

 ### 1. Authentication example
-It's example to demonstrate how to get Authentication Token from TickHistorical Server.
+It's an example to demonstrate how to get Authentication Token from TickHistorical Server.
 We follow instruction from [Tutorial 1](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=8713&type=learning_material_item) to create the request message.

 This example just send Authentication request to TRTH Server and print Token to console output.